 g09launch < test.com > test.out

-Each Cori Phase 1 node has 32 nodes.
-In generally, choose nproclinda to the number of nodes you want to run on, and nprocshared to 32.
+Each Cori Phase 1 node has 32 cores.
+In general, choose nproclinda to the number of nodes you want to run on, and nprocshared to 32.
 Please run all your calculations out of a sub-folder under your $SCRATCH directory.
 Please do not run calculations in your home directory area.

 Notes on Memory and Storage: